anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/how-to-check-in-multiple-documents.rst

 Check In SharePoint Document
 -----------------------------

-This action is using in "each" cycle that based on results of :ref:`getFilesProperties` action.
+The action `Check In SharePoint Document <../../actions/sharepoint-processing.html#check-in-sharepoint-document>`_ is used in "each" cycle that based on results of :ref:`getFilesProperties` action.

 As value for *Document URL‘* I'm using the value of *‘Link to item‘* parameter from *‘Get files (properties only)‘* response: